-Materials called insulators can stop the electrical current.
+Materials called insulators can stop an electric current.
 Insulating materials include rubber, wood, glass, and plastic, among other things.

 The most basic method to protect yourself from electrical dangers is through the use of insulators.

 In most cases, electricity is trying to find a pathway from the source to the ground.
-If your body provides this pathway for the electricity, you’ll most likely suffer some electrocution or injury.
+If your body provides this pathway, you’ll most likely suffer some electrocution or injury.